shreyask3107/shreyask3107.github.io/_pages/other.md

 * Kannada
 * French

-I would like to learn more languages like Sanskrit, Italian and Spanish along with improving upon Kannada, French and German.
+I would like to learn more languages like Sanskrit, Italian and Spanish along with improving upon Kannada and French.

 ****************************************
 ## Sketching: ##
+I generally like drawing fictional characters.
 A few of my [sketches](https://drive.google.com/drive/folders/10i5ru6oahtPOYvSR3Yadbabe0xIXm_x9?usp=sharing).
 Sketching has helped me a lot in appreciating the finer details in many of the art pieces as well as music.